netarchivesuite/solrwayback/README.md

  * Maven 3
  * Some Arc/Warc files
  * Tomcat 7+  or another J2EE server for deploying the WAR-file
- * A Solr server with the index build from the Arc/Warc files using the Warc-Indexer.
+ * A Solr 7.1+ server with the index build from the Arc/Warc files using the Warc-Indexer version 3.0
- * The J2EE server must have the Arc/Warc file drive mounted
  * (Optional) chrome/(chromium) installed for page previews to work. (headless chrome)

 ## Build and usage